Legal Retrieval for Public Defenders: Introduction

-Combined, these artifacts can help develop similar briefbanks for other defender offices or pro-bono clinics, but also measure progress in more realistic legal retrieval settings.
-More broadly, this collaboration illustrates how partnerships with public institutions allow situating NLP research in impactful, real-world applications.
+Combined, these artifacts could help develop similar libraries for other defender offices or pro-bono clinics, but also measure progress in more realistic legal retrieval settings.
+More broadly, this collaboration illustrates how partnerships with public institutions allow situating NLP research in real-world applications.
 To summarize, we make the following contributions:

-\begin{itemize}[nosep] \item We introduce the public defense retrieval task: retrieving relevant passages from existing appellate defense briefs.
-We construct an accompanying dataset comprised of 170 queries and 543 human-annotated relevant paragraphs from publicly available documents (Section \ref{sec:briefbank}).

-\item Evaluation of eight pre-trained retrieval models on public defense search.
-While larger models perform better, the best model only achieves 37.37\% recall@5, demonstrating substantial room for improvement on this task (Table \ref{tab:zeroshot-retrieval}).

-\item A taxonomy of defender search queries, discussing shortcomings of current models and informing future work on public defense search (Section \ref{sec:taxonomy}).